Modification of Child Custody

 - A substantial change in the lifestyle of one of the parents, such as a new work schedule

 - Suspected domestic violence, sexual abuse, or neglect

 Contact an Arizona Child Custody Lawyer

-At The Law Offices of Kevin Jensen, we offer a free case evaluation to discuss your particular matter.
+At The Law Offices of Kevin Jensen, we offer a case evaluation to discuss your particular matter.
 A child custody lawyer at our firm can meet with you to answer your questions and address your particular concerns.
 With our help, you may be able to alter your existing child custody agreement so it better suits you and your child’s current situation.

 It is only natural that your circumstances may change and that your existing child custody or visitation order will no longer work.
-Seeking a child custody modification may be the best thing you can do for you and your children.
+Seeking a child custody modification may be the best thing you can do for yourself and your children.
 Take action and ensure that your interests are protected by working with an experienced Family Law lawyer.

 4365 E Pecos Rd Ste 138,